Elisabeth of Valois: Queen of Spain

 Elisabeth brought a large entourage with her from France, including two chief ladies-in-waiting (Claude de Vineulx and Jeanne de Chassincourt), eight ladies-in-waiting (among them Louise de Clermont), four chamberwomen, kitchen staff, the surgeon Dunoir, the physician Burgensis and two apothecaries.
 Later the young queen's household would contain a majority of Spanish nobility ladies-in-waiting and also some Italian ladies.
 Elisabeth's childhood companions and relatives Anne and Suzanne de Bourbon also accompanied her.

 One of her new favorites was Marta Tana, the future mother of Saint Aloysius.

 Philip was completely enchanted by his 14-year-old bride and by 1564 had given up his infidelities.
 Despite the significant age difference, Elisabeth was also quite pleased with her husband.
 (In letters to her mother, she proclaimed herself to be fortunate to have married so charming a prince.)
 Philip enjoyed hosting chivalric tournaments to entertain his wife.
 Elisabeth would play liege lady to the three young princes of the Spanish Court: Carlos, Prince of Asturias; John of Austria (illegitimate son of Charles V); and Alexander Farnese, Duke of Parma (son of Charles V's illegitimate daughter Margaret).
 If Philip was pleased with his new wife, Elisabeth's slow adaption of the rigid Spanish court etiquette or what was expected of a Spanish queen consort was noted and her behavior such as her disorganized manner of eating (a reference to a perceived excessive consumption of meat and snacking).
-Both taking to her bed at the first sign of illness and her lack of interest in political matters were critiziced.
+Both taking to her bed at the first sign of illness and her lack of interest in political matters were criticized.

 Even more shocking for the Spanish court, Elisabeth allowed dancing in her private chambers.
-This led to Elisabeth's sister-in-law Joanna of Austria to openly complain about Elisabeth's conduct to the Portuguese ambassador.
-Life at the Spanish court was more confining than the French court as demonstrated by the young queen's majordomo, the count of Alba every night locking her inside her chambers and handing the key to Elisabeth's chief lady-in-waiting, the countess of Urena.
+This led Elisabeth's sister-in-law Joanna of Austria to openly complain about Elisabeth's conduct to the Portuguese ambassador.
+Life at the Spanish court was more confining than at the French court, as demonstrated by the young queen's majordomo, the count of Alba, every night locking her inside her chambers and handing the key to Elisabeth's chief lady-in-waiting, the countess of Urena.

+In 1565, Elisabeth travelled to France to meet with Catherine and her brother King Charles IX of France in a diplomatic meeting known as the Bayonne Interview.
+Rather than her husband, she would be accompanied by the duke of Alba, who had been entrusted by Philip with seeing the development of an anti-Protestant policy in France.

 Elisabeth had originally been betrothed to Philip's son, Carlos, Prince of Asturias, but political complications unexpectedly necessitated instead a marriage to Philip.
 Her relationship with her troubled stepson Carlos was warm and friendly.
 Despite reports of his progressively bizarre behavior, Carlos was always kind and gentle to Elisabeth.
 When Philip eventually felt it necessary to lock Carlos away (which shortly led to the Prince's demise), Elisabeth cried for days.